Adversarially Robust Low Dimensional Representations: Worst-case Approximation Guarantees

-The constraints \eqref{eq:spectralsdp:constr} can be efficiently separated using an algorithm for eigenvalue computations.
-Finally, given $\lambda, X$, \eqref{eq:spectralsdp:obj2} can also be efficiently separated by computing the maximum eigenvalue of $A^\top (I-X) A$.
+We now show that \CPthree and \CPfour are polynomial time solvable up to accuracy $\eta>0$ in time polynomial in the input size and $\log(1/\eta)$.
+We use the Ellipsoid algorithm to solve both the relaxations.
+It is easy to verify that the feasible sets are convex.
+The argument in Claim~\ref{claim:feasibility} proves that the constraints \eqref{cp3:stdconstr}, \eqref{cp3:convert:constr}, \eqref{cp4:stdconstr} and \eqref{cp4:newsdp:constr} are all efficiently separation.
+We now argue about the objective i.e., the constraint \eqref{cp3:obj2} and \eqref{cp4:obj2}.
+Finally, given $\lambda, X$, \eqref{cp3:obj2} and \eqref{cp4:obj2} can also be efficiently separated by computing the maximum eigenvalue of $A^\top (I-X) A$.
 Let $v \in \mathbb{S}^{n-1}$ be the corresponding eigenvector.
 If the constraint is violated, the hyperplane separator is of the form

 since $\tr(vv^\top A^\top X A)= \tr(A vv^\top A^\top X)$.
 This completes the proof. \end{proof}